MichaelHealth/GetCleanData/README.md

 The same process is repeated with the test data directory to create the testdata dataframe.
 Then traindata and testdata are joined together with rbind to make bigdata.

-The Action_ID column is then converted from number 1-6 format to the descriptive activity name.
+The Action_ID column is then converted from number 1-6 format to the descriptive activity name WALKING SITTING, etc.

 The column names are then converted to more decriptive names with a series of gsub cammands removing -, (), and certain lower case letters from the column names.